-Davidson College is located in the suburban setting of Davidson, North Carolina, less than an hour from Charlotte.
+Davidson College is located in the suburban setting of Davidson, North Carolina, in the suburbs of Charlotte.

-If you want to see Davidson College for yourself, plan a visit.
+If you are interested in seeing Davidson College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 77 to Davidson, or book a flight to the nearest airport, Charlotte.